Guidelines for .eu in Cyrillic

 The script of the second level domain name must match the script of the TLD extension (.eu, .ею).
 In other words, if anyone registers abc, they get abc.eu (with the Latin TLD extension).
 If the domain name being registered is in Cyrillic script, the script at the top-level will be .ею.

-The homoglyph bundling rules remain the same (EURid continues to bundle domain names registered in Latin, Cyrillic and Greek according to the IDNA 2008 and homoglyph bundling rules that were enforced in H1 2015, taking into account the extension.
-These can be found HERE.
+The homoglyph bundling rules for domain names registered in Latin, Cyrillic, and Greek follow the IDNA 2008 protocol and our homoglyph bundling rules, taking into account the extension.
 As the Cyrillic extension cannot be confused with the Latin or Greek extensions, EURid assumes that domain names with the Cyrillic extension can never be confused with those in the Latin or Greek extension.